hackolade/docs/Studio/DynamoDB.md

 # DynamoDB

-Amazon Web Services' DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.&nbsp; It is derived from the ground-breaking 2007 [Dynamo paper](<http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf> "target=\"\_blank\"") which, along with Google’s 2006 [Bigtable paper](<http://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf> "target=\"\_blank\""), introduced the concept of NoSQL databases.
+Amazon Web Services' DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.&nbsp; It is derived from the ground-breaking 2007 [Dynamo paper](<http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf> "target=\"\_blank\"") which, along with Google’s 2006 [Bigtable paper](<http://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf> "target=\"\_blank\""), popularized the concept of NoSQL databases.

 &nbsp;

-Hackolade was specially adapted to support the data modeling of DynamoDB tables including partition (hash) and sort (range) keys, supporting multiple regions as well.&nbsp; The application closely follows the terminology of the database.&nbsp; Support was enhanced with v5.0.8 for single-table storage, through the use of views (a more visual equivalent to the concept of facets in the [NoSQL Workbench](<https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html> "target=\"\_blank\"").)
+Hackolade was specially adapted to support the data modeling of DynamoDB tables including partition (hash) and sort (range) keys, supporting multiple regions as well.&nbsp; The application closely follows the terminology of the database.&nbsp; Support was enhanced with v5.0.8 for single-table storage, through the use of views (a more graphical equivalent to the concept of facets in the [NoSQL Workbench](<https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html> "target=\"\_blank\"").)

 &nbsp;